augnustin/in-browser-we-trust/PITCHME.md

 ```

-> Let's try it
+Let's try it

 ---?image=assets/image/lukas_blazek.jpg

 ## 1. Code > Java**Script**

+> "Java and Javascript are similar like Car and Carpet are similar."

 It is a scripting language!

 No need to inherit from a specific class, to compile or to predeclare anything.

-Freedom!

 ---?image=assets/image/lukas_blazek.jpg